sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-08-28-gsoc-final-report.md

 description: A short description of what work was done, what code got merged, what code didn't get merged, and what's left to do.
 ---

-{% include elements/figure.html image="../assets/Heckert_GNU_white.svg" caption="GNU" %}
+{% include elements/figure.html image="../assets/GSoC.png" caption="GNU" %}

-The aim of this project is to re-align different images to a common coordinate system and make a common cataloge (registration).
+The aim of this project is to re-align different images to a common coordinate system and make a common cataloge.
+This id called image registration.
 After registration, we have to build the library to remove non-linear warpings from them.
 Finally all of this seperate projects have to be mergd with the existing GNU Astro ecosystem.

 ### Work Done